Jonathan2251/lbd/source/gpu.rst

    The backend then allocates and embeds this metadata in the compiled binary file [#metadata]_.

-2. During the on-line compilation of the GLSL shader, the GPU driver reads this metadata from the compiled binary file.
-It constructs an internal table mapping each *sampler uniform variable* to its attributes, such as `{name, type, location}`.
+2. During the link stage of on-line compilation of the GLSL shader, the GPU driver reads this metadata from the compiled binary file.
+   It constructs an internal
+   table mapping each *sampler uniform variable* to its attributes, such as `{name, type, location}`.
 This mapping allows the driver to properly populate the *Texture Descriptor* in the GPU’s memory, linking the variable